Follow us on Blue Sky Join us on Facebook Follow us on Instagram Follow us on X

 TOTAL 0 0 0 0 0 0

-* Ryan Giggs replaced David Moyes 22/04/2014 for 4 league matches.
+* Ryan Giggs replaced David Moyes on 22/04/2014 for the final 4 league matches.

-FACT: Ryan Giggs became only the 2nd Player Manager in Manchester United history after Clarence Hilditch
+FACT: Ryan Giggs became only the 2nd player-manager in Manchester United history after Clarence Hilditch.

 About this site